AseptSoft Core Documentation

 Equipment Module

-An Equipment Module groups related Engineering Items into a reusable functional unit.
-Equipment Modules use a template-based system where you define a template with item slots, then create multiple configurations that assign different physical components to those slots.
+An Equipment Module groups related Engineering Items — valves and instruments — into a reusable functional unit.
+Equipment Modules use a template-based system: you define a template with named item slots, then describe the operating modes of that equipment as Configurations (resting snapshots) and Equipment Phases (transitions between snapshots).
+Process logic references the slots by name, so the same logic reuses across every physical instance of the template.

-💡 In pharmaceutical terms: An Equipment Module represents a group of Engineering Items that always work together — such as a tank inlet assembly (inlet valve + vent valve + pressure transmitter), a CIP supply manifold, or a transfer path between vessels.
-By grouping them, you can write your process logic once and reuse it across multiple physical configurations.
+💡 In pharmaceutical terms: an Equipment Module represents a group of Engineering Items that always work together — a tank inlet assembly (inlet valve + vent valve + pressure transmitter), a CIP supply manifold, or a transfer path between vessels.
+Grouping them lets you write your process logic once and reuse it across multiple physical configurations.

 https://downloads.aseptsoft.ch/documentation/images/Module-Data/Equipment-Module/em-collection.png